1mpossible-code/TeleStore/README.md

-# TeleStore: Secure and Free Encrypted File Storage
+# Free, Unlimited, and Encrypted File Storage via Telegram

 Effortlessly store and manage your files with robust encryption for ultimate privacy and security!